-- I (inactive) - The job-receiving service could not be started because, for example, the TAC is unknown. - O (open) - The partner service is open, i.e. end of dialog has not yet been requested. - P (pending end dialogue) - This status can only occur in the case of heterogeneous links and in dialogs for which the Commit functionality has not been selected. - The job receiver wants to end the communication.
-If the job submitter does not agree, it can continue the communication using MPUT EM. - T (time out) - The job receiver has not sent a message within the generated wait period; the dialog with the job receiver has been terminated. - Z (error)
+- I (inactive)

+- The job-receiving service could not be started because, for example, the TAC is unknown.

+- O (open)

+The partner service is open, i.e. end of dialog has not yet been requested.

+- P (pending end dialogue) - This status can only occur in the case of heterogeneous links and in dialogs for which the Commit functionality has not been selected. - The job receiver wants to end the communication.
+If the job submitter does not agree, it can continue the communication using MPUT EM. - T (time out)

+No connection could be utilized in the generated wait time or the job receiver sent no message in the generated wait time; the dialog with the job receiver is terminated.

+Z (error)